danielpodwysocki/zoltan/README.md

 + Permissions system based on the email address, restricting access resources you act on.
 + Outgoing webhook support

-Licensed under the MIT license.
+This project exists under the MIT license.